16 October 2018

 Sinister characters

+Hannjo Hasse was born in Bonn, Germany, in 1921.
+Hannjo began his adult life working in an office.
+In 1938, he began to study acting at Lilly Ackermann’s Ausbildungsanstalt für deutschen Bühnennachwuchs (Institute for Stage Artists' Education) in Berlin.
 In 1941, he was drafted for military service during World War II.
 After the end of the war and his release from captivity, Hasse returned to Weimar, where he spent another six months to complete his drama training.

 He made his debut on stage in the Nordhausen Theater, where he was also employed as a dramaturge.
 In 1951, Hasse made his first screen appearance, playing a minor role in Der Untertan/The Kaiser's Lackey (Wolfgang Staudte, 1951), based on Heinrich Mann's 1918 satirical novel by the same name.
 It was a huge success.
+He also played a supporting part in Ernst Thälmann (Kurt Maetzig, 1954), a film in two parts about the life of the leader of the Communist Party of Germany during much of the Weimar Republic.

 Hasse worked in theatres in Eisleben, Burg bei Magdeburg and Schwerin, before settling at the Hans Otto Theater in Leipzig, where he was a member of the regular cast between 1954 and 1962.
 Afterwards, he moved to Berlin's Volksbühne, and then to the Deutsches Theater.
 Hasse played a wide range of supporting characters, from Malvolio to the Fledermaus.
+From the late 1950s, Hasse focused mainly on cinema and television work.
+Although his earlier stage roles were mostly comical in nature, in the cinema he depicted sinister characters almost solely.

 Hasse’s other films included the Czech drama Vyšší princip/Higher Principle (Jiří Krejčík, 1960), the espionage thriller Reserviert für den Tod/Reserved for the Death (Heinz Thiel, 1963) with Hans-Peter Minetti, and the propaganda film An französischen Kaminen/At A French Fireside (Kurt Maetzig, 1963) with Arno Wyzniewski.
-The latter was one of eight major DEFA pictures made between 1959 and 1964 that centered on the theme of the Cold War, with an underlying message that East Germany had to defend itself from the West.
+The latter was one of eight major DEFA pictures made between 1959 and 1964 that centred on the theme of the Cold War, with an underlying message that East Germany had to defend itself from the West.

 Hannjo Hasse in Die Söhne der großen Bärin (1966)